MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 > Warning - if you get the following or similar exception when authenticating:
 `ReferenceError: AuthenticationContext is not defined` it's probably because you don't have AuthenticationContext in the global namespace.
 Unfortunately AdalJS currently has an undocumented requirement that the authentication context will be defined in the global namespace.

-## AAD token cache

-So as not to require users to repeatedly enter their credentials, Kusto caches AAD tokens.
-The token cache is stored locally on the machine (`%APPDATA%\Kusto\tokenCache.data`) and is bound to the logged-on user identity so it can't be decrypted by other users on that machine.